chux0519/purr/README.md

 This program is CPU intensive, it does all rendering in memory.

-But it still runs very fast on release build, it even might be faster than fogleman's original implementation in single threaded case;
+But it still runs very fast on release build, it even might be faster than fogleman's original implementation.